 Assume, you’ve measured values over time and now you want to average your data.
 This means you have to a) average your measured values — which is a trivial task — and b) average your points in time.
 Here, I present a solution how to average arbitrary date strings in Python.

 Let’s talk about a specific example.
-This is the content of dates.dat
+This is the content of dates.dat, our input:

 20110130_195243 20110130_200003 20110130_200803 20110130_200909 20110130_201003 20110130_202004 20110130_203003 20110130_204003 20110130_205003 20110130_210003 20110130_211003 20110130_212004 20110130_213003 20110130_214003 20110130_215003 20110130_220003 20110130_221003